spikegrobstein/flatironschool-deployment_lecture/lecture.md

 You will be prompted for the new user's password, so choose one, type it and press enter.
 Then type it again to confirm.

+Again, this password should be relatively secure and difficult to guess.
+It's ok to use the same password that you used for the `root` user when setting up the machine.
+The Internet is a dangerous place and there are automated attacks that scour the internet for vulnerabilities.
+One of the most common attacks that you'll see is ssh login attempts.
+Bots iterate over all the machines on the Internet, try to connect to ssh using a variety of common usernames (root, apache, test, etc) and attempt to use common passwords to log in.
+Looking at the logs of a server that's been online for any period of time will reveal thousands of failed login attempts.

+Because of that, choosing a secure password is very important and disabling the ability for root to log in should be one of the first things that you do after you create your own personal user.

 You should now be able to log into your server as your new user, so disconnect by typing `exit`, which brings you back to your local machine's prompt, and re-connect using the following command: